E-Dmz/E-Dmz/README.md

 # Hi there 👋
 ## About me
-After a first career in research (🧬💊🧠) and education (👨‍🎓👷‍♀️👨‍⚕️), I completed a [Data Science training](https://www.lewagon.com/data-science-course/full-time) and I continue learning Data Science and Machine Learning Engineering.
+After a first career in research (🧬💊🧠) and education (👨‍🎓👷‍♀️👨‍⚕️), I am learning and [teaching](https://www.lewagon.com/data-science-course/full-time) Data Science and ML Engineering.
 I'm thrilled by the latest development of Deep Learning and passionate about learning, designing tools and automating tasks.
 ## Sample projects
 ### 🚒 AntiFakeScience
 Final student project at Le Wagon, partnering with fact-checking organization [ScienceFeedback](https://sciencefeedback.co).
 In a team of 4, we designed a web app aimed at screening contents that match the claims from a database.
 We used MPNET transformer embedding, web scraping and GCP.